Jeffrey and Regina Taussig Ohio Honors Scholarship

 After hearing of his acceptance into Waynesburg, a school he admired for rigorous academics and faithful service, and after receiving the financial security offered by the Jeffrey and Regina Taussig Ohio Honors Scholarship, Cochran couldn't decline the opportunity.

 "The scholarship has allowed me to do things that most college students could only dream of; it has brought me one step closer to achieving my ultimate dream of making a difference in this world," Cochran said.
 "God has blessed me in ways that I cannot comprehend."

-Chochran also served as president of Waynesburg's chapter of American Medical Student Association (AMSA), which he founded as a freshman.
+Cochran also served as president of Waynesburg's chapter of American Medical Student Association (AMSA), which he founded as a freshman.
 As a sophomore he was elected one of five national pre-medical region directors for AMSA.
-Most recently, he was elected the pre-medical region directors for the national 2014-2015 AMSA Board of Trustees.
+Most recently, he was elected the pre-medical region director for the national 2014-2015 AMSA Board of Trustees.